Epiisteme/awesome-hyperledger-fabric/CONCEPTS.md

 ## Chaincode and Shim concepts
 - The shim is responsible for starting and coordinating the interaction between the Chaincode implementation and the peer processes.
-- Golang structs are required to be marshalled to JSON string before putting into chaincode state and unmarshalled after receiving from state.
+- Structs are required to be marshalled to JSON string before putting into chaincode state and unmarshalled after receiving from state.

 ## Defining Anchor Peers
 - Once a peer is defined as an anchor peer for a channel - it automatically is anchor peer for all other channels that it participates in.